-Answers provided in Appendix B-4 indicate that you do not need to submit Appendix B-5 and therefore this section is not visible.
+Answers provided in Appendix B-4 indicate that you do not need to complete this section and therefore this section is not visible.

 Note: The following selections apply for the five-year period beginning January 1, 2014.

 f.
 Regular Post-Eligibility Treatment of Income: 209(B) State - 2014 through 2018.